Jacinta Allan: Opposition (2010–2014)

-Andrews government (2014–present)
+Andrews government (2014–2023)

-After the 2014 Victorian state election, Allan was appointed as Minister for Public Transport and Minister for Employment in the First Andrews Ministry.
+After the 2014 state election, Allan was appointed Minister for Public Transport and Minister for Employment in the First Andrews Ministry.

-Following Labor’s victory, Allan was appointed Minister for Transport and Infrastructure in Second Andrews Ministry.
+Following Labor's victory in the 2018 state election, Allan was appointed Minister for Transport and Infrastructure in the Second Andrews Ministry.
 The portfolio leads a large package of projects such as the Suburban Rail Loop and Metro Tunnel.

-During the Victorian Government’s response to the COVID-19 health emergency, Allan became a member of the Crisis Council of Cabinet, serving as the Minister for the Coordination of Transport – COVID-19.
+During the Victorian Government's response to the COVID-19 health emergency, Allan became a member of the Crisis Council of Cabinet, serving as the Minister for the Coordination of Transport – COVID-19.
 In this role, she became responsible for leading all COVID-19 response activities across the transport portfolio.